amplitude/amplitude-docs/content/collections/account-management/portfolio.md

 For example, assume you have two projects named iOS and Android.
 One user has a user property called `Version`, with a value of 1.0 in the iOS project and a value of 2.0 in the Android project.
 In this case, events triggered by this user in the iOS project will have the value of `Version` set to 1.0, and events triggered in the Android project will have the value of `Version` set to 2.0.

+{{partial:admonition type='note'}}
-**NOTE:** If an event type has the same name on two or more projects, it will be considered the same event in the dropdown.
+If an event type has the same name on two or more projects, it will be considered the same event in the dropdown.
+{{/partial:admonition}}

 While cohort export for portfolio projects is supported for all destinations, when you select Amplitude User Property, only `device_id` and `user_id` will be available.